openjs-foundation/standards/GOVERNANCE.md

 * OpenJS Foundation CPC Members
 * OpenJS Foundation Project Maintainers

+Every team member is asked to document ones involvement in any of the standards organisation that person is regularly involved with.

 ## Team Meetings

 The Team meets bi-weekly on Zoom.us.
 A designated moderator